guylamar2006/SteamNix/README.md

 * VDF python script will be updated into a universal CLI importer for non-steam and DRM free games
 * Game banners will be imported for each sortcut
 * Boot time improvement
+* Add dot files for preconfigured RetroArch and EmulationStation settings